saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 When communicative trust fails, users question individual responses.
 When experiential trust fails, users abandon the entire system. **Both require infrastructure that fulfills INPACT™ needs.**

-Trust doesn't emerge from access to AI tools—it's earned when infrastructure consistently fulfills all six needs, not through better marketing or training programs.
+Trust doesn't emerge from access to AI tools.
+It's earned when infrastructure consistently fulfills all six needs, not through better marketing or training programs.

 ### Why Success Metrics Lie

-The trust collapse might suggest executives are retreating from AI.
-They're not.
-Bain's Q3 2025 executive survey found that 74% of companies now rank AI as a top-three strategic priority—up from 60% just twelve months earlier.
+The trust collapse might suggest executives are retreating from AI. **They're not**.
+Bain's Q3 2025 executive survey found that 74% of companies now rank AI as a top-three strategic priority, up from 60% just twelve months earlier.
 One in five calls it their *number one* initiative.[10]

 The technology works.
 Eighty percent of generative AI use cases met or exceeded expectations.
 Forty percent of software development pilots have reached production scale.

-And yet—only 23% of companies can tie their AI investments to actual revenue gains or cost reductions.
+And yet only 23% of companies can tie their AI investments to actual revenue gains or cost reductions.

 This is the infrastructure gap in one statistic.
 Pilots succeed.
 Production stalls.
 ROI vanishes.

 One additional finding matters for understanding INPACT™: companies using AI for agentic workflow automation were twice as likely to exceed goals as those using AI as a simple assistant.
-Agents outperform assistants—but only when the infrastructure supports them.
+Agents outperform assistants, but only when the infrastructure supports them.

 The problem isn't AI.
 The problem is what AI runs on.